RenierM26/pyHyypApi/README.md

 TO Do:

 - CLI usage.
-- Refine function output.
-It's all json at the moment.
-- Refine failed messages.
-The api returns "SUCCESS" with json output when successfull.
-Returns Failed when Hyyp servers can't process your request. (missing parm etc)
+(GCF client is there, just needs some more automation.)
 - Capture panic api...for obvious reasons.
 - What zone caused arm/arm stay not to work. - Looks like GCM/Firebase push messages.
-Might also be mqtt for huawei devices that I should be able to integrate with....
+Added GCM client...just run main program and register GCF code in function called register gcf.
+It works.